-The story follows a duo composed of a newly wed King and his spouse.
-Whom got dethroned on the same day as the wedding.
+The story follows a duo composed of a newlywed King and his spouse.
+Who got dethroned on the same day as the wedding.
 Their dynamic is fairly amusing, with a lot of jokes and good dialogue.
-But it could use a proof reader.
+But it could use a proofreader.
 Since there are several places where space is missing, within the text.
 That being said, the most annoying thing that I would highly suggest fixing is the loading time.
 There is loading all over the place, such as before a battle is initiated.
-It’s a deal breaker if a fight takes less time then then starting it.
+It’s a deal breaker if a fight takes less time then than starting it.

-Combat is all about the king hacking and slashing, while spamming special attacks.
+Combat is all about hacking and slashing while spamming special attacks.
 Until the enemy tries to attack, then roll out of the way.
-When the health is low, his wife can be summoned to heal and support in various ways.
-Aurion is the fancy name of the energy the King uses to fire off special moves, which eventually is turned into a huge screen shaking finisher.
+When their health is low, his wife can be summoned to heal and support them in various ways.
+Aurion is the fancy name of the energy the King uses to fire off special moves, which eventually is turned into a huge screen-shaking finisher.
 Most of the bosses can use this energy as well.

-I quite like the setting indeed.
-It is rare thing to see a game utilizing lore, stories and designs from Africa.
-Despite the whole continent having more than just desert, lions, pygmies and pyramids.
-For anyone interested, I’d say it is worth it despite some design issues, that is easy to fix.
+I quite like the setting of Aurion: Legacy of the Kori-Odan.
+It is a rare thing to see a game utilizing lore, stories, and designs from Africa.
+Despite the whole continent had more than just deserts, lions, pygmies, and pyramids.
+For anyone interested, I’d say it is worth it despite some design issues, that are easy to fix.